-Mike is a Developer Relations Engineer at Golioth specializing in Firmware and technical writing.
+Mike is a Firmware Engineer at Golioth

 Zephyr includes a test runner app called Twister.
 It has a dizzying number of features, and recently I wrote a script to configure the tool for my most-used operation: cycle testing on embedded devices.